Steve McGavin: Coaching career

 McGavin was briefly player-manager of Harwich & Parkeston in the 2002-03 season.
 After retirement, McGavin worked within Colchester United's commercial department.
-Additionally, he shortly coached at youth level: training the U12's at Marbella Paraiso CF.
+Additionally, he shortly coached at youth level: training the U12s at Marbella Paraiso CF.

-In August 2012, McGavin was appointed Head of Academy Recruitment at Ipswich Town.
+In August 2012, McGavin was appointed head of academy recruitment at Ipswich Town.
 He joined Norwich City in 2017, and later Aston Villa in similar roles.

 Personal life

 McGavin's youngest son, Brett McGavin, is also a footballer.